The Physics

 r2

-Gravitational field strength (acceleration due to gravity) ☞ The gravitational field strength for black holes were calculated on the surface of the event horizon (Schwarzschild radius).
+Surface gravitational field strength ☞ The gravitational field strength for black holes were calculated on the surface of the event horizon (Schwarzschild radius).
 Gravity within the event horizon may approach infinity.
 Also note that gravitational field strength at the event horizon decreases as the mass of a black hole increases.

 object mass (kg) radius (km) g (m/s2) g (g)